 Discuss with your guest speaker prior to the lesson what they are willing to talk about, given potentially sensitive issues.
 Remember that across Victoria and the rest of the nation almost every, if not all Aboriginal families have been negatively affected by the policies and practices that have led to dispossession and what we now call the Stolen Generations.
-Be mindful that for many, this is still very difficult to reconcile and talk about.
+For some, this is still very difficult to reconcile and talk about.